Ecopetrol

 Ecopetrol, formerly known as Empresa Colombiana de Petróleo S.A.
-(Colombian Petroleum Co.) is the largest and primary petroleum company in Colombia.
+(Colombian Petroleum Co.), is the largest and primary petroleum company in Colombia.
 As a result of its continuous growth, Ecopetrol forms part of the Fortune Global 500 and was ranked 346.
 In the 2020 Forbes Global 2000, Ecopetrol was ranked as the 313th -largest public company in the world.
 It was ranked 303 in 2012 by CNN Money.

 Ecopetrol should not be confused with the US owned and operated Colombian Petroleum Co.
 (COLPET) and sister company South American Gulf Oil Co.
 (SAGOC), dating to the 1930s and taken over by the state owned Ecopetrol in the 1970s.

 The company is responsible for .71% of global carbon emissions which cause climate change, the 75th largest emitter of carbon as of 2023.
-The company has been embroiled in numerous controversies, including extensive oil pollution of hundreds of sites and waterways in Colombia, labor conflicts, and other environmental human rights violations.
+The company has been embroiled in numerous controversies, including extensive oil pollution of hundreds of sites and waterways in Colombia, and other environmental human rights violations.

 History

-The company arose from the assets reverted from the "Mares Concession", awarded by President Rafael Reyes to the Tropical Oil Company, which began operating in 1921 with the Infantas 2 well and the subsequent start of production of the field Cira-Infantas in the Middle Magdalena Valley (VMM).
-The giant oilfield is located 11 km south of the city of Barrancabermeja and about 500 km northeast of the capital Bogotá.
-Even though there were attempts as early as 1941 for the Colombian government to legally take over the Tropical Oil Co., it was not until the expiration of the Concesión De Mares contract that a transfer of ownership would take place.
+The company arose from the assets reverted from the "Mares Concession", awarded by President Rafael Reyes to the Tropical Oil Company, which began operating in 1921 with the Infantas 2 well and the subsequent start of production of the Cira-Infantas Field in the Middle Magdalena Valley (VMM).
+The giant oilfield is located 11 km south of the city of Barrancabermeja and about 500 km northeast of the capital, Bogotá.
+Even though there were attempts as early as 1941 for the Colombian government to legally take over the Tropical Oil Co., it was not until the expiration of the Concesión De Mares contract that a transfer of ownership took place.

-The reversion of "De Mares Concession" ("Concesión De Mares") to the Colombian State on 25 August 1951 gave way to the Empresa Colombiana de Petróleos, which had been created in 1948 by means of Law 165 of that year.
-The growing company assumed the reverted assets of the Tropical Oil Co. that began oil activities in 1921 in Colombia with the implementation of the Cira-Infantas Field in the Middle Magdalena River Valley.
-Ecopetrol undertook activities in the oil chain as a state-owned industrial and commercial company in charge of administrating the nation's hydrocarbon resources, and grew as other concessions reverted and became part of its operation.
+The reversion of the "Mares Concession" ("Concesión De Mares") to the Colombian State on 25 August 1951 gave way to the Empresa Colombiana de Petróleos, which had been created in 1948 by means of Law 165 of that year.
+The growing company assumed the reverted assets of the Tropical Oil Co., which had begun oil activities in Colombia in 1921 with the implementation of the Cira-Infantas Field in the Middle Magdalena River Valley.
+Ecopetrol undertook activities throughout the oil chain as a state-owned industrial and commercial company in charge of administering the nation's hydrocarbon resources, and grew as other concessions reverted and became part of its operations.

-The nationalization of Ecopetrol was not smooth and met with some opposition and skepticism as to how the company could in fact be able to keep up with the complex and expensive operations without outside expertise in the changing international market.
+The nationalization of Ecopetrol was not smooth and met with some opposition and skepticism as to whether the company would be able to keep up with the complex and expensive operations without outside expertise in the changing international market.
 A call for nationalization was nevertheless made.